mostafa-galal25/Lane-Line-Detection/README.md

 NumPy  Array manipulation, defining the ROI polygon, and calculating line averages. math   Essential for slope and intercept calculations in the lane formulation function.

-#📦 Prerequisites and Setup
+# Prerequisites and Setup📦

 Before running the project, ensure you have the necessary libraries installed: pip install opencv-python numpy matplotlib

-#📂 File Structure Note (Crucial for Portability)
+# File Structure Note (Crucial for Portability)📂

 Your code currently uses absolute file paths (e.g., "C://Users//HP//Downloads//solidWhiteCurve (1).jpg").
 For this project to work on GitHub, you must:Create a data folder in your project root.
 Place all necessary images and video files (e.g., solidWhiteCurve.jpg, solidYellowCurve2.jpg, solidWhiteRight.mp4) inside this data folder.
 Update the paths in your Python code to use relative paths like "data/solidWhiteCurve.jpg" or "data/solidWhiteRight.mp4".

-#▶️ How to Run
+# How to Run▶️

 The project is structured within a Jupyter Notebook, which allows for step-by-step execution.